rocket-raki/RareDB/README.md

-## 🚀 **RareDB - Coming Soon!**
+## 🚀 **RareXDB - Coming Soon!**

-We are excited to announce that **RareDB**, a lightweight and flexible database designed for simplicity and efficiency, will be launching very soon!
+We are excited to announce that **RareXDB**, a lightweight and flexible database designed for simplicity and efficiency, will be launching very soon!
 Stay tuned for more updates as we prepare to bring this innovative solution to developers worldwide.

 ### Key Features:
 - **Book-Page-Line-Word Hierarchy** for seamless data management.